-- Variable Salary Part (VSP) and Executive Incentive Programme (EIP) may be offered to recruit, motivate and retain selected managers and key employees, and aim to reward strong performance and efforts.
-The programmes contain predefined financial and non-financial performance criteria at Group, Business Area, Group Function, unit and individual level. - Profit Sharing aims to stimulate value creation for customers and shareholders and is offered to all employees not participating in other variable pay schemes (EIP, VSP), or employees being identified as material risktakers in the Nordea Group.
+- Nordea Incentive Programme(NIP) may be offered to recruit, motivate and retain selected managers and key employees, and aim to reward strong performance and efforts.
+The programmes contain predefined financial and non-financial performance criteria at Group, Business Area, Group Function, unit and individual level. - One Time Recognition Payment (OTRP) have been created to reward for the extraordinary performance of employees not being a part of the Nordea Incentive Programme.
+An extraordinary performance could be taking on additional responsibilities for a period, creating extraordinary results or deliveries.
+The maximum outcome is one month salary and never more than EUR 10.000. - Profit Sharing aims to stimulate value creation for customers and shareholders and is offered to all employees not participating in other variable pay schemes (EIP, VSP), or employees being identified as material risktakers in the Nordea Group.
 The performance criteria for the programme reflect the long-term targets of Nordea Group: Return on Equity, Cost Income Ratio and Customer Satisfaction.

-The Nordea Group Board Directive on Remuneration does not define any supplementary pension or early retirement schemes for members of the Board or other key function holders.
+The Nordea Group Board Directive on Remuneration does not

+define any supplementary pension or early retirement schemes for members of the Board or other key function holders.
 Nordea does not use any discretionary pension benefits.